Shimon bar Yochai: Legends of persecution and hiding

 The persecution of the Jews under Hadrian inspired Shimon with a different opinion of the Romans than that held by his father.
 Shimon often demonstrated his anti-Roman feeling.
 When, at a meeting between Shimon and his former fellow pupils at Usha, probably about a year and a half after Akiva's death (c.
-126), Judah ben Ilai spoke in praise of the Roman government, Shimon replied that the institutions which seemed so praiseworthy to Judah were for the benefit of the Romans only, to facilitate the carrying out of their wicked designs.
+126), Judah bar Ilai spoke in praise of the Roman government, Shimon replied that the institutions which seemed so praiseworthy to Judah were for the benefit of the Romans only, to facilitate the carrying out of their wicked designs.
 Shimon's words were carried by Judah b.
-Gerim (one of his own pupils) to the Roman governor, who sentenced Shimon to death (according to Grätz, this governor was Varus, who ruled under Antoninus Pius, and the event took place about 161).
-Shimon was compelled to seek refuge in a cavern, where he remained thirteen years, till the emperor, possibly Antoninus Pius who reigned until 161, died.
-Shimon, accompanied by his son Eleazar, hid in a cavern near Gadara, where they stayed thirteen years, living on dates and carob fruit.
+Gerim (one of his pupils) to the Roman governor, who sentenced Shimon to death (according to Grätz, this governor was Varus, who ruled under Antoninus Pius, and the event took place about 161).
+Shimon was compelled to seek refuge in a cavern, where he remained for thirteen years till the emperor, possibly Antoninus Pius, who reigned until 161, died.

+Shimon, accompanied by his son Eleazar, hid in a cavern near Gadara, where they stayed for thirteen years, living on dates and carob fruit.
 Their whole bodies thus became covered with eruptions.
 One day, seeing that a bird had repeatedly escaped the net set for it by a hunter, Shimon and his son were encouraged to leave the cavern, taking the escape of the bird as an omen that God would not forsake them.
-When outside the cavern, they heard a bat kol say, "You are free"; they accordingly went their way.
+When outside the cavern, they heard the voice of God say, "You are free"; they accordingly went their way.
 Shimon then bathed in the warm springs of Tiberias, which rid him of the disease contracted in the cavern, and he showed his gratitude to the town in the following manner: